antononcube/MathematicaForPrediction/MarkdownDocuments/Classification-and-Association-Rules-for-Census-Income-Data.md

 # **Classification and association rules for census income data**
-Posted on March 30, 2014 by Anton Antonov Antonov
+Original posted at [MathematicaForPrediction at WordPress](https://mathematicaforprediction.wordpress.com/) on March 30, 2014 by Anton Antonov

-##Introduction
+## Introduction

 In this blog post I am going to show (some) analysis of census income data — the so called “Adult” data set, \[[1](http://archive.ics.uci.edu/ml/datasets/Census+Income)\] — using three types of algorithms: decision tree classification, naive Bayesian classification, and association rules learning.
-Mathematica packages for all three algorithms can be found at the project MathematicaForPrediction hosted at GitHub, \[[2](https://github.com/antononcube/MathematicaForPrediction/blob/master/AVCDecisionTreeForest.m),[3](https://github.com/antononcube/MathematicaForPrediction/blob/master/NaiveBayesianClassifier.m),[4](https://github.com/antononcube/MathematicaForPrediction/blob/master/AprioriAlgorithm.m)\].
+Mathematica packages for all three algorithms can be found at the project [MathematicaForPrediction](https://github.com/antononcube/MathematicaForPrediction) hosted at GitHub, \[[2](https://github.com/antononcube/MathematicaForPrediction/blob/master/AVCDecisionTreeForest.m),[3](https://github.com/antononcube/MathematicaForPrediction/blob/master/NaiveBayesianClassifier.m),[4](https://github.com/antononcube/MathematicaForPrediction/blob/master/AprioriAlgorithm.m)\].

-(The census income data set is also used in the description of the R package “arules”, \[7()\].)
+(The census income data set is also used in the description of the R package “arules”, \[[7](https://cran.r-project.org/web/packages/arules/vignettes/arules.pdf)\].)

-In the census data every record represents a person with 14 attributes, the last element of a record is one of the labels \{“>=50K”,”<50K”\}.
+In the census data every record represents a person with 14 attributes, the last element of a record is one of the labels `{“>=50K”,”<50K”}`.
 The relationships between the categorical variables in that data set was described in my previous blog post, “Mosaic plots for data visualization”.

-For this data the questions I am most interested in are:
+For this data the questions I am most interested in are the following.

-Question 1: Which of the variables (age, occupation, sex, etc.) are most decisive for determining the income of a person?
+- **Question 1:** Which of the variables (age, occupation, sex, etc.) are most decisive for determining the income of a person?

-Question 2: Which values for which variables form conditions that would imply high income or low income?
+- **Question 2:** Which values for which variables form conditions that would imply high income or low income?
 (I.e. “>50K” or “<=50K”.)

-Question 3: What conclusions or confirmations we can get from answering the previous two questions?
+- **Question 3:** What conclusions or confirmations we can get from answering the previous two questions?

-One way to answer Question 1 is to use following steps, \[[8](??)\].
+One way to answer Question 1 is to use following steps, \[8\].

 1. Build a classifier with the training set.